jpc-hpe/my_nvim_config/README.md

 This plugin works by default in the current working directory.
 While some of the commands accept a `cwd` option, not all of them do.
 I initially created a fork of the plugin, but finally decided to have keymaps that temporarily switch the cwd , execute the command, and then switch back.
 I am unsure if this can create race conditions for other plugins, so use it at your own risk.

+### luaconsole and neorepl

+These are two plugins not part of LazyVim that I added for learning lua.

+### codecompannion

+A plugin not part of LazyVim that is similar to VSCode GitHub Copilot.

 ## Misc infos

 No change in the environment, just some infos I gathered: